 CONQUEST, COLONIZATION, AND CONVERSION

-THE FALL OF ROME AND THE ARRIVAL OF ISLAM
+THE FALL OF ROME, THE RISE OF THE VISIGOTHS AND THE ARRIVAL OF ISLAM

 In Iberia, the Visigoths had established one such kingdom.
 King Leovigild (568-586 C.E.) made Toledo the center of Visigoth power and sought to bring unification to Iberia.
 By 672, the Visigoth kingdom had reached its apex.
 Early details about the Visigoths come from sources such as Isidore of Seville’s (early 7th century C.E.)
 History of the Kings of the Goths and John Biclaro’s (late 6th century C.E.)
 Chronicle.